Top California Employment Attorneys Working For You

 - You have worked for that employer for at least 1,250 hours in the past year; and

-- Your employer has at least fifty (50) employees working within seventy-five (75) miles of your worksite.
+- Your employer has at least 50 employees working within 75 miles of your worksite (for FLMA to apply), or your employer has at least five employees (for CFRA to apply).

-If you give birth to a baby yourself, you are also eligible for leave under the CPDA.
-This law provides an additional leave of up to four (4) months for periods when you are incapacitated due to pregnancy or childbirth.
+If you are expecting a baby, you may have pregnancy disability leave for up to four months when you are incapacitated due to pregnancy or childbirth.

 - paid sick leave (some of which may be used to care for an ill family member),